-Outstanding care for every client & pet every day with five locations in Tampa
+Outstanding care for every client & pet every day with six locations in Tampa

 Welcome to Tampa Bay Animal Hospital Group!